LinguineCode/puppet-controlrepo/README.md

   1. Optionally: modify the values in [`common.yaml`](hieradata/common.yaml) to your heart's content (especially `puppet::master::r10k_remote`)
   1. `vagrant up`
   1. Enjoy!

+## Compatibility

+Tested with Puppet v3.8 (open source) on CentOS 6.7.
+PRs  with modifications for more compatibility are very welcome.

 ## Contributing